Kost927/react-country-flags-select/README.md

 ## Contribution

 This project is written in Typescript.
+[Storybook](https://storybook.js.org/).
 Tests are written with Jest and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 Raise a pull request with your changes.

 #### Installation

 ```
 npm install
 ```

-## Feature

-Adding storybook.

 ## License